lizzyQ/Recipe-Box/README.md

 ## Synopsis

 In recipe box, you can add, edit, and delete recipes.
-It will show you a list of recipes when you first open it, click the bar to view the detailed recipe.
+It will show you a list of recipes when you first open it, click a bar to view the detailed recipe.
 All new recipes are saved in browser's local storage.
 Refresh the page will not change any stored data.

 ---